jlwakeley/password-generator/README.md

 # Password Generator

-This is a simple password generator application built with Python using the Tkinter library for the graphical user interface (GUI).
-It allows users to generate secure passwords with customizable length and excluded symbols.
+This is a secure password generator application built with Python using the PyQt5 library for the graphical user interface (GUI).
+It allows users to generate secure passwords with customizable options.

 ## Features

-- Generate passwords with specified length and excluded symbols.
+- Generate passwords with specified length and excluded symbols
+- Require uppercase letters, lowercase letters, and special characters
+- Password strength indicator
-- Copy generated passwords to the clipboard with a single click.
+- Copy generated passwords to the clipboard with a single click
-- Visual feedback with a graphical user interface.
+- Modern and user-friendly interface

 ## Requirements and Dependencies

 - Python 3.x
-- Tkinter (Usually comes pre-installed with Python)
-- Dependencies listed in `requirements.txt`
+- Dependencies listed in `requirements.txt` (PyQt5 and pyperclip)

 ## Installation